osilander/203.311/Week10/Week10.md

 <img src="graphics/phylo_scree.png" width="500"/>

 We can see that ~43% of the variation in the data comes from the first 3 axes.
-So, if we wanted to compare say the 1st and 2nd, and then the 1st and 3rd axes of data, we could use the following code to make the following plots:
+So, if we wanted to compare say the 1st and 2nd, and then the 1st and 3rd axes of data, we could use the following code to make the following plots (please remember that these are multiline commands, so htere is no need to type in the `+` at the start of the lines):

 ```R
 ### plot axes 1 and 2 (left hand side):